 Chalkos is in Kalamos and it is an average size beach with big rocks and pebbles.
 It has blue-green waters with beautiful reflections.
 The beach is lined with deckchairs, umbrellas and snack-bars like Kapsali.

-Fyri Ammos is a large beach also in Kalamos, with coarse red sand, it is a rocky beach with deep waters and a cave.
+Fyri Ammos is a large beach also in Kalamos; it is a rocky beach with coarse red sand, deep waters and a cave.
 You can find deckchairs, beach umbrellas and a snack-bar there.

-Fournoi is rocky beach on the northeastern part of the island with the same offerings as Fyri Ammos.
+Fournoi is a rocky beach on the northeastern part of the island offering the same amenities as Fyri Ammos.